 2. Kylas Sales CRM

-We would be remiss if we created a list of the best sales CRMs for small businesses and omitted Kylas!
-The Kylas Growth Engine is a sales CRM, supplemented by a range of solutions ideal for small businesses.
+We would be remiss if we created a list of the best sales CRMs for growing businesses and missed Kylas!
+Kylas is a sales CRM supplemented by a range of solutions ideal for growing businesses.

 Its features include lead management, pipeline management, deal management, account-based marketing & sales, and custom reporting.
-Essentially, it is a full-fledged CRM built for small businesses (rather than a lite version of an enterprise CRM).
+It is a full-fledged CRM built for growing businesses (rather than a lite version of an enterprise CRM).

 Kylas key features include workflow automation, pipeline management, communication & collaboration tools, a mobile app, and integration with Gmail, Zapier, and more.

-The end-to-end support, onboarding, and training by CRM experts make it the all-rounded of sales CRMs for small businesses.
+The end-to-end support, onboarding, and training by CRM experts make it the all-rounded of sales CRMs for growing businesses.

-Pricing– Kylas is free for 15 days (including support and all features), and is then priced at Rs.9999 monthly flat (unlimited users, unlimited features).
+Pricing– Kylas is free for 15 days (including support and all features), and is then priced at INR 12,999/month flat (unlimited users, unlimited features).
 A free, limited version also continues to be available after the trial.

 3. HubSpot Free CRM